Friday, November 12, 2010

 *Good Lord, Freud really has ruined film criticism, hasn’t it?

 Titmouse continues to act like a drunken, insulting ass and becomes inordinately interested in the unseen lass Kevin has hidden: “Hey, just a minute.
 Tell me.
 Is it the fat chick from the party?
 I have to know.
 Is it the fat chick from the party?”
 This was sort of funny way back when.
-Now, its flatly insulting to the poor full-figured sistas out there.
+Now, its flatly insulting to the poor full-figured sisters out there.
 The term "fat chick" has come to carry such a nasty frission to it, sort of like “Jewboy” or "Lesbian."
 This film continues to show such a contempt for the imperfects in life, and when Leslie finally appears, bare-shouldered and wrapped in a sheet, she delivers a line supposed to be dramatically devastating:

 “It's not the fat chick.”

-Any way, Alec finds out, is pissed, storms out, blah blah blah.
+Anyhoo, Alec finds out, is pissed, storms out, blah blah blah.
 Leslie has just punked him publicly twice in the last eight or so hours.
 Damn, don't fuck with Hillar--uh, Leslie!

 SCENE XXXII: MR. KIM’S TOWNHOUSE – MORNING